turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_maintenance_window.md

 # Table: uptimerobot_maintenance_window

-Give details of maintenance window in the uptimerobot.
+Provides details of maintenance window in the uptimerobot.

 ## Reference